riverinme/Structure_Form_Finding_HH/readme.md

 - Set joint loads
 `aaa.set_init_F(*loading)`
-    - "loading" is a list of column, row and joint force,e.g.
+    - "loading" is a list of column, row and joint force, e.g.
     `[[0, 0, 1], [2, 4, 10],...]`
     - Joint load are considered positive in gravity direction.
     - One can just set initial loads of all 0 by